 - Travel inconvenience insurance, which reimburses for lost or damaged carry-on baggage

 - Extended warranties on items with original warranties of 12 months or less

 This card requires good to excellent credit.

 - No Annual Fee.
 This card doesn’t have an annual fee.
 That’s great news for frugal cardholders who don’t want to use this as their primary card, but don’t want to close their card accounts (which can negatively impact credit).

 - Solid Value on Airfare Redemptions.
 Wells Fargo Rewards’ $0.015-per-point airfare redemption value compares favorably to many competing cards’, including Capital One Venture Rewards ($0.01 per point) and Chase Sapphire Preferred ($0.0125 per point when redeemed through the Ultimate Rewards portal).
 However, it’s important to note that both cards earn points at higher rates than Wells Fargo Rewards (at least outside Wells Fargo Rewards’ sign-up bonus window).
-Capital One Venture Rewards earns 2 points per $1 spent on everything, and Chase Sapphire Preferred earns 2 points per $1 spent on dining and travel.

 - Long Introductory APR Period.
-This card’s 12-month 0% APR promotion is great for new cardholders who wish to transfer existing high-interest balances or finance large purchases upfront.
+This card’s 15-month 0% APR promotion is great for new cardholders who wish to transfer existing high-interest balances or finance large purchases upfront.
 In fact, it’s nearly equivalent to the intro periods offered by some low APR credit cards for which introductory interest promotions are major selling points, such as the Chase Slate Credit Card.